Barun Sengupta metro station: History

 This project was sanctioned in the budget of 2010–11 by Mamata Banerjee with a project deadline of six years.
 The execution of this project has been entrusted to RVNL at a cost of Rs 3951.98 crore.
 It will help to reduce travel time between the southern fringes of Kolkata to Netaji Subhas Chandra Bose International Airport.
 In October 2011, RVNL awarded Gammon India Limited, the tender for the construction of the metro corridor from VIP Bazar Metro Station to Nikko Park (Nalban metro station), including stations, as part of Package-II of Orange Line.
 Amongst those metro stations, one in Dhapa was also sanctioned, i.e., Barun Sengupta.
 In January 2012, the construction of the metro station along with the metro line started.
 The construction of the station was stopped in 2015 due to land dispute at Tagore Park culvert and a pair of footover bridges.
 The construction of the station started again in May 2017 and was fully completed in early 2023.
 But the metro couldn't be started due to a viaduct gap over Tagore Park culvert.

 A week later after inauguration and a day after commercial run started on Kavi Subhash-Hemanta Mukhopadhyay section, in March 2024, RVNL announced the completion of that 76 m viaduct gap after construction of a single-span hanging steel bridge over the disputed Tagore Park culvert.
 This completed the viaduct upto Beleghata metro station, clearing the way for commercial operations at Barun Sengupta.
 Trial runs have started in the same month.
 The station was opened on 22 August 2025 as a part of Hemanta Mukhopadhyay–Beleghata Orange Line extension.

 Station

 Structure

-Barun Sengupta Metro Station is an elevated metro station and has a total of 3 levels.
+Barun Sengupta Metro Station is an elevated metro station and has a total of 4 levels.
 Station entrances and exits begin or end at the first level or ground level.
 Second-level or L1 or intermediate level houses station fare control, station agents, metro vending machines, crossovers, etc. The third level or L2 or the final level houses the platforms and rail tracks.
+The fourth level or L3 contains shopping complex and eateries.
 The station is 200 meters long and 25 meters wide.

 The station has four entrances and exits.
 The station is being built with state-of-the-art technology.
 In addition to staircases, it will be equipped with lifts and escalators.
 The station also has drinking water and toilet facilities.